 The practice's consent policy included information about the Mental Capacity Act 2005.
 The team understood their responsibilities under the act when treating adults who may not be able to make informed decisions.
-The dentists were also aware of the Gillick competence by which a child under the age of 16 years of age can consent for themselves.
+The policy also referred to Gillick competence, by which a child under the age of 16 years of age can consent for themselves.
 The staff were aware of the need to consider this when treating young people under 16 years of age.